 This sounds interesting but I’m not sure I’m ready to jump in.
 Is there someone I can talk to about this?

 Absolutely.
 Rabbi Shuli Passow, director of community engagement at BJ, is here to answer your questions, talk through ideas, and explore what Shabbat could look like in your life.

 I have an idea for a Shabbat Havurah!
 What do I do?
 And then what do I do next?

-On Tuesday, October 17, at 7:00PM, we will hold an initial gathering for leaders, addressing topics such as Shabbat basics, building relationships within your Shabbat Havurah, and troubleshooting problems that may arise.
+In October, we will hold an initial workshop for leaders, addressing topics such as Shabbat basics and relationships within your Shabbat Havurah and troubleshooting problems that may arise.